 Diya TamilRockers is a 2018 Tamil horror film directed by A. L. Vijay.
 The film starring Sai Pallavi, Veronika Arora, Naga Shourya, Gandhari Nithin, RJ Balaji, Rekha, Nizhalgal Ravi in the lead roles.
-This film Produced by Allirajah Subaskaran and Production company is Lyca Productions.
-Music composed by Music by Sam CS, Cinematography by Nirav Shah.
+This film Produced by Allirajah Subaskaran and the Production company is Lyca Productions.
+Music composed Music by Sam CS, Cinematography by Nirav Shah.

 The viewer must accept the reason for the manifestation of Diya as a soul.
 There is no clear answer as to why he decided to double his revenge five years after an abortion.
 It is not surprising that it is the revenge of an unborn child who is now 5 years old.
 This is shown in a real way.

 Diya Movie Story Line

 The intrigue concerns Thulasi (Sai Pallavi) and Krishna (Naga Shourya).
 Thulasi became pregnant at the age of 19 because of Krishna, but his family decided to cancel the boy.
 They married five years later, but Thulasi was not very happy with his past.
 Then Krishna declares to leave the past and quickly gets out of pain and begins to live a happy life.

 Director Vijay worked in the post-production of Jayam star Ravi Vanamagan and began photographing Karu, who blamed the following on Sai Pallavi.
 Rumor has it that the project is bilingual Tamil-Telugu.
 It should be noted that his latest movie Devi (left) is also bilingual.
 Vijay said, “I wrote a screenplay three and a half years ago.
 This story has a universal relationship and concerns the relationship between mother and daughter.